Usage Records

 (quantity × usageUnitAmount) is checked against the merchant-approved

-cap, and a USAGE row is appended to AppBillingTransactions so it
+cap, and a USAGE billing transaction is recorded so it

 surfaces in the merchant’s billing detail page.